-Pre-gelatinized starches are basically dried and cooked starches that are usually made from corn.
+Pre-gelatinized starches are dried and cooked starches that are usually made from corn.
 When it comes to food, pre-gelatinized starches are found in processed foods such as “puddings, pie fillings, soup mixes, salad dressings, [and] candy.”
 In the pharmaceutical industry, starches are used broadly as a disintegrant which “enables tablets and capsules to break down into smaller fragments (dissolve) so that the drug can be released for absorption.”
 While there aren’t current studies making pre-gelatinized starch a hazard, overconsumption of “excessive quantities of raw starch has resulted in obesity and iron-deficiency anemia in humans.”

 When you’re reading the ingredients label of your antacid, you’ll most likely see something along the lines of FD&C #6 Aluminum Lake Dye.
 In short, this is a color additive, yet the term “lake” means that the straight dye has been “mixed with precipitants and salts.”
-It’s what makes those tropical flavored Tums match in both color and taste.
+It’s what makes those tropical-flavored Tums match in both color and taste.
 Yet, aluminum food dyes are also found in cosmetic and food products.
-So, you may want to take a minute and review the ingredients labels on any processed foods in your kitchen pantry to look for any FD&C dyes.
+So, you may want to take a minute and review the ingredient labels on any processed foods in your kitchen pantry to look for any FD&C dyes.

 While research is underway in regards to the effect of aluminum on health, preliminary findings are somewhat alarming.